RamanGodun/Firebase-with-riverpod/lib/core/base_modules/form_fields/Module README.md

   ## 🚀 Quick Start
 -----------------------------------------------------------------------------------------------

-* Integrate module into your poject.
+* Integrate module into your project.
 No external dependencies on any state management package.
 * Centralized `InputFieldFactory.create(...)` builds unified UI across all forms

 Supports: